 Barely larger than a couple of lighters and fully black, it’s a pretty stealthy device.
 It might come across as a normal e-cig to some if you’re seen hitting it outside.

 The CFC Lite with its conduction chamber will produce a strong amount of smell from your herb however, so keep that in mind!
+Users may want to look at devices like the Arizer Solo 2 that emit little to no smell because of quick heat time.
+Quicker heat time ensures less odor.

 The CFC Lite doesn’t really do anything particularly special.
 It doesn’t have the best temperature control options, no fancy build quality, and bad battery life.